Running headscale on OpenBSD¶

 Goal¶

-on OpenBSD 7.1.
-In additional to the "get up and running section", there is an optional rc.d section describing how to make headscale
+This documentation has the goal of showing a user how-to install and run headscale on OpenBSD 7.1.
+In additional to the "get up and running section", there is an optional rc.d section describing how to make headscale run properly in a server environment.

-Install headscale
+Install headscale¶

 - Install from ports (Not Recommend)

 As of OpenBSD 7.2, there's a headscale in ports collection, however, it's severely outdated(v0.12.4).
-You can install it via pkg_add headscale
+You can install it via pkg_add headscale.

 - Install from source on OpenBSD 7.2